 The term "mandatory" doesn’t mean that lawmakers are powerless to alter this spending.
 Elected officials can at any time adjust the eligibility criteria and benefit formulas that determine spending on mandatory programs, as they did with Social Security in 1983.
 However, if Congress and the President take no action, the current formulas and criteria for benefits generally remain in place year after year, and the spending flows as specified by law without interruption.

-Discretionary spending is determined on an annual basis by Congress and the President through enactment of appropriations.
+Discretionary spending is determined on an annual basis by Congress and the President through the enactment of appropriations.
 As opposed to the "automatic" nature of mandatory spending, discretionary spending must be revisited each year.

 There are 12 separate appropriation bills that are supposed to be shepherded annually through Congress by the appropriations committees.
-Defense spending represents more than half of all discretionary spending.
+Defense spending represents nearly half of all discretionary spending.
 Other major activities funded through appropriations include homeland security, education, transportation, research, food safety, science and space programs, disaster assistance, environmental protection, public housing, and federal law enforcement.